easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     level of support for software installations as some of the big sites such as JSC can do.
 Moreover, due to the nature of the LUMI environment with its Cray PE and novel AMD GPUs, installing software is more challenging than on your typical Intel + NVIDIA GPU cluster with NVIDIA/Mellanox interconnect.
-Given that the technology is very new one can also expect a rapid evolution of the programming environment with a risk of breaking compatibility with earlier versions, and a need for frequent software updates in the initial yeas of operation to work around bugs or make new and important features available.
+Given that the technology is very new, one can also expect a rapid evolution of the programming environment with a risk of breaking compatibility with earlier versions, and a need for frequent software updates in the initial yeas of operation to work around bugs or make new and important features available.
 So the maintenance cost of a the user application